Can I cancel my power of attorney?

 Give a copy of the revocation or new power of attorney to anyone who has seen or has a copy of your old power of attorney.
 Destroy the old one if you can.

-If you own a home or other real estate, get a lawyer to register the revocation or new power of attorney on the property title.
+If you own real estate, get a lawyer to register the revocation or new power of attorney on the property title.

 Previous page Next page